-All the executive officers have previously received awards pursuant to our Company's long-term incentive plan and in prior years received awards under our Company's PRP.
-For the 2020 performance year, in 2021, the executive officers received a grant of performance share units and RSUs as described below, but did not receive a grant of PRP.
+All the named executive officers have previously received awards pursuant to our Company's long-term incentive plan.
+In 2022, the named executive officers received a grant of PSUs and RSUs for the 2021 performance year as described below.
 Below is an overview of the plans.